etw11/DunedinPACNI/README.md

 This function outputs a data frame of formatted FreeSurfer phenotypes for all subjects.

 This function may take a bit of time if you have a lot of data.
-For example, loading ~40,000 scans takes around 1 hour.
+For example, loading 40,000 scans takes around 1 hour.

-`LoadFreeSurferStats` will throw a warning and summarize if there is any missing data.
+`LoadFreeSurferStats` will throw a warning if there is any missing data and summarize what data are missing (see section __What if I am missing estimates for some ROIs?__).

 ### Step 4 - estimate DunedinPACNI
 Next, you can pass the output from `LoadFreeSurferStats` directly to `ExportDunedinPACNI`.